 Probe it.
-Meat thermometers can be found just about anywhere, and, most times for $10 or less.
-The problem, at least as I theorize it, is that while most people know how they like their steak cooked, they don’t actually know what temperature to cook it to.
+Meat thermometers can be found just about anywhere and most times for $10 or less.
+The problem, at least as I theorize it, is that while most people know how they like their steak cooked, they don’t actually know to what temperature to cook it.
 So, therefore, they have no need to own a meat thermometer.
 But fear not, friends.
-I’m here to help.
+Chef Peter and I are here to help.

 Know your temp.
 The chart above contains the official degrees of doneness as deemed by the National Cattlemen’s Beef Association.
 Perhaps the best way to achieve these levels of doneness (and not overcook your meat) is to pull your steaks off the grill a few degrees early, and then let carryover cooking bring them up to those temperatures on the chart.
-Of course, continue to cook all burgers to 160° F. as a means of food safety.
+Of course, continue to cook all burgers to 160°F (well done) as a means of food safety.

 NOTE: If, by now, you’re thinking you don’t need a thermometer because you’ll just cut the steak open and look inside to see how done it is, please stop right there.
 Under no circumstances should you ever cut open your meat on the grill.
 You’re letting all the juices spill out, and probably making your grandmother cry.
 Don’t make grandma cry.

 Using tongs, gently lift the steak off the grill and take out a trusty thermometer.
 Place it carefully into the thickest part of the steak, from the side.
-Be careful not to touch bone or fat, as that will give you a false temperature reading.
+Be careful not to touch bone or fat, as that will give you a false temperature reading, Chef Peter shares.

 fruits beef of your labor.
 After removing the steak from the grill, place it somewhere to rest, about 3-5 minutes for an average steak.
 This lets the juices redistribute evenly throughout the meat.
 I even like to make a little tent over my steak out of tin foil to keep the heat in.

-Once rested (both you and the steak), grab your fork, knife and an umbrella, because your guests are gonna shower you with compliments.
-Now let’s put these tips to work.
+Once rested (both you and the steak), grab your fork, knife and an umbrella, because your guests are going to shower you with compliments.
+Now, let’s put these tips to work.
 You procure the meat.
-I’ll give you a recipe.
+I’ll give you a Chef Peter-recommended recipe.
 Try this: